Work with Cancer Council

 Company matching of staff donations can give an additional incentive for staff to get involved and show an organisations commitment to helping create a cancer free future.

-'I would like to say a personal thank you to you all for your incredible support for Cancer Council through your organisation's Workplace Giving Program.
+'I would like to personally thank you all for your incredible support for Cancer Council through your organisation's Workplace Giving Program.

 As a charity, we don't receive any ongoing Government funding and rely on the generosity of community donations to fund our work, which is why your support through Workplace Giving is so important.

 The money you and your colleagues have raised allows us to continue to work across every area of every cancer, from research to prevention and support.
-For instance, last year Cancer Council assisted 46,000 callers to our cancer information and support hotline, provided 121,200 nights of subsidised accommodation and together with our research partners directed over $60 million to cancer research.
+For instance, in 2019 Cancer Council assisted 38,000 callers to our cancer information and support hotline, provided over 102,000 nights of subsidised accommodation and together with our research partners directed over $62 million to cancer research.
 We couldn't do it without your support.

-This year it's expected around 150,000 new cases of cancer will be diagnosed.
-Thanks to investment in research, early detection and treatment, today, cancer survival rates are improving – 69% of people diagnosed with cancer in Australia will survive more than five years after diagnosis.
+Each year around 140,000 new cases of cancer will be diagnosed.
+The pace of research discovery is increasing, and with it, new ways to prevent, detect and treat cancers and improve ways to support people affected by cancer.
+Thanks to these advancements, nearly seven out of ten Australians diagnosed with cancer today will survive more than five years past their diagnosis.
 But there is always so much more to do.

 Cancer never rests, and for that reason, neither do we.
 With your help we will continue work towards our vision of a cancer free future.
 Thank you again for your ongoing support for Cancer Council through Workplace Giving.'